isomerpages/moht-dlc-bbe/_service-locator/Housing & Food Support.md

 			<b>MEAL &amp; TRANSPORT SCHEME (For Pri/Sec school children)</b><br>
 Over the years, Pupil Breakfast Scheme (PBS) ensured that school-going children receive adequate nutrition to meet their growing needs.
 It has reached out to more than 6000 school going children and dispersed more than $1.9 million since its inception in 2006.<br>

 To reallocate existing resources and increase quantum for those in need of financial assistance, we launched the Meal and Transport Scheme in 2023 under our Empowering Youth Fund.
-It aims to continue to support the children in their needs while reaching out to families who have fallen through the cracks and fail to receive MOE FAS.
+It aims to continue to support the children in their needs while reaching out to families who have fallen through the cracks and fail to receive MOE FAS.</p><p>

 <u>Primary school beneficiaries will receive <b>$40 or $60 </b> a month and secondary school beneficiaries receive <b>$80 or $90</b> a month via their EZ-Link Card. <br> <a href="https://www.lovingheartjurong.org.sg/services/meal-transport-scheme/" target="_blank">Find out more here</a>
 			</u></p><p>